mitre-atlas/atlas-data/data/README.md

 ## Anchors and templates

-Each tactic and technique object has a YAML anchor, which is prefaced with `&`.
+Each referenceable data object has a YAML anchor, which is prefaced with `&`.

 ```yaml
 - &supply_chain